hangxie/parquet-tools/USAGE.md

 ### Parquet File Location

+`parquet-tools` can read and write parquet files from these locations:
+* file system
+* AWS Simple Storage Service (S3) bucket
+* Google Cloud Storage (GCS) bucket
+* Azure Storage Container

-`parquet-tools` can read and write parquet files from file system, AWS Simple Storage Service (S3) bucket and Google Cloud Storage (GCS) bucket, you need to have proper permission on the file you are going to process.
+you need to have proper permission on the file you are going to process.

 #### File System